-- (a) If at any time it appears to the Association that the circumstances set out in regulation 3 may have arisen, the Association may: - invite the relevant person to be examined by a doctor or other medical professional of the Association's choice; - (ii) invite the relevant person to sign a form of consent, granting the doctor or other medical professional of the Association's choice access to his clinical records for the purpose of the examination and report. - (b) The Association shall disclose to the relevant person any written opinion or information received by it pursuant to its invitation, and shall give him a reasonable opportunity to respond. - (c) Any failure on the part of the relevant person to co-operate with the process set out at (a) above shall be taken into account in the assessment of that person's ill health, and in assessing the weight to be given to the evidence filed on his behalf. - (3) Deferral or withdrawal of the disciplinary process
+- (a) If at any time it appears to the Association that the circumstances set out in regulation 3 may have arisen, the Association may: - invite the relevant person to be examined by a doctor or other medical professional of the Association's choice; - (ii) invite the relevant person to sign a form of consent, granting the doctor or other medical professional of the Association's choice access to the relevant person's clinical records for the purpose of the examination and report. - (b) The Association shall disclose to the relevant person any written opinion or information received by it pursuant to its invitation, and shall give the relevant person a reasonable opportunity to respond. - (c) Any failure on the part of the relevant person to co-operate with the process set out at (a) above shall be taken into account in the assessment of that person's ill health, and in assessing the weight to be given to the evidence filed on the relevant person's behalf.

+(3) Deferral or withdrawal of the disciplinary process